ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ---
-title: Compilation | Vim and LaTeX Part 1
+title: Compilation \| Setting up Vim for LaTeX Part 3
 ---
 # Compiling LaTeX Documents in a Vim-Based Workflow

 ## About the series
-This is part two in a [four-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
+This is part three in a [five-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article covers compilation and should explain everything you need to get started compiling LaTeX documents from within Vim, either with customized scripts or using the `vimtex` plugin's compilation features.

 ## Contents of this article